jguida941/MemLite/README.md

-This is a Devlopers Widget for people who do machine learning or projects where you may use alot of swap or swpu use to moniter.
-It will tell you vocally when you reach a certain amount to shut  down to save SSD.
+This is a Devlopers Widget for people who do machine learning or projects where you may use alot of swap or cpu use you need to moniter.
+This app will tell you vocally when you reach a certain amount of swap to shut down to save SSD.
+No need to check activity monitor.

 # Simple Mac inspired widge that tells you cpu/swap/load on the computer I use when developing sometimes.
 Test on a M4 Mac 48gb ram I didnt make this for low end computers Shouldnt use more then 2-4gb ram tho, id say less.
-But I have not tested on windows or unit test I just use to montor swap safely while doing heavy tasks so I dont have to contantly run task mangage wake up deamons etc.
+**I have not tested on windows** or unit tested thoughly.  **I just use to montor swap safely while doing heavy tasks so I dont have to contantly run task mangage wake up deamons etc on mac**

 # Memory Management Monitor (macOS)